leviaaf/ProductPlacementScheme/README.md

 The code will prompt you to upload the CSV file.
 Select the appropriate file from your local machine.

-The visualization will be displayed in a plot window, showing the product placement scheme in the store.
-The grid represents the store layout, and each product is labeled and placed in its corresponding grid cell.
+The visualization will be displayed in a plot window, depicting the product placement scheme in the store.
+The grid represents the store layout, with each product labeled and positioned in its corresponding grid cell.

 ## Data Format
 The CSV file should have the following format: